Kent State Golden Flashes softball: Rivalries

 The Flashes arch-rivals are the Akron Zips from the University of Akron, located in Akron, Ohio, approximately 10 mi to the southwest of Kent.
 The two teams first played in 1975 when both programs were at the club level.
 Kent State records the first official meeting as May 1, 1976, a 3–2 Zips win in Youngstown, while Akron records have the first meeting as April 5, 1980, a 3–2 Zips win in Kent.
-As a result of the two different start years, through the 2018 season, Akron has the series at 69–45–1 in favor of the Flashes, while Kent State lists the series at 76–47–1 in favor of KSU, beginning in 1976.
+As a result of the two different start years, through the 2026 season, Akron has the series at 78–52–1 in favor of the Flashes, while Kent State lists the series at 85–54–1 in favor of KSU, beginning in 1976.
 Akron joined the Mid-American Conference in 1993 and both teams were placed in the East Division in 1998.
 Akron's longest winning streak in the series came in the 1997 and 1998 seasons, when they won seven in a row, while Kent State recorded a 12-game winning streak that spanned from the 2006 season through the 2012 season.
 The teams have met four times in the MAC Tournament, with Kent State winning all four: 3–2 in 2008, 3–1 in 2009, 3–2 in 2015, and 13–6 in 2016.
 Since 2012, the games have also counted as part of the larger Wagon Wheel Challenge between the two schools.

-In the MAC, Kent State's most common opponents are the Bowling Green Falcons at 116 meetings, the Ohio Bobcats at 118 meetings, and the Miami RedHawks at 111.
-Through the 2018 season, Kent State leads the series with Bowling Green 71–44 and the series with Ohio 66–52.
-Miami leads the series with Kent State 58–53.
+In the MAC, Kent State's most common opponents are the Bowling Green Falcons and Ohio Bobcats at 133 meetings, and the Miami RedHawks at 127.
+Through the 2026 season, Kent State leads the series with Bowling Green 82–50 and the series with Ohio 73–63.
+Miami leads the series with Kent State 76–54.

 Outside the MAC, Kent State's most common opponents are nearby Northeast Ohio teams the Cleveland State Vikings from Cleveland State University and the Youngstown State Penguins of Youngstown State University, both of the Horizon League.
 Kent State has played both the Vikings and Penguins regularly since the Flashes' first varsity season in 1976.
-Through the 2018 season, Kent State has met Cleveland State 57 times and leads the Vikings 42–15 following a neutral-site Kent State win in Louisville, Kentucky.
-The Flashes and Penguins have met 65 times through 2018, with Kent State leading the series 51–14 after sweeping a doubleheader in Youngstown.
+Through the 2026 season, Kent State has met Cleveland State 59 times and leads the Vikings 44–15 following a Kent State win in Cleveland.
+The Flashes and Penguins have met 71 times through 2026, with Kent State leading the series 56–15 after sweeping a doubleheader in Kent.
 The Penguins and Flashes have met once in the NCAA Tournament, with Kent State winning 8–0 in 2008 at Ann Arbor, Michigan.